PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Architecture and Framework Overview

 Scheduling decisions occur at execution boundaries (anchors).
-Layer boundaries provide natural coarse-grained anchors because each layer exhibits stable computation and memory characteristics.
+Layer boundaries provide natural coarse-grained anchors because each exhibits stable computation and memory characteristics.
 Voltages assigned at layer boundaries avoid the overheads of frequent intra-layer rail switching.
-At finer granularity, memory-access phases provide additional anchors for gating.
-In particular, banks store weights whose access patterns are determined by the layer dataflow.
-During portions of execution where a bank's weights are not required, the bank remains idle and can be temporarily gated to reduce leakage.
-The compiler identifies such opportunities by analyzing the dataflow graph and the resulting weight-access patterns across execution phases.
-Consequently, PowerFlow performs inter-layer scheduling of voltage assignments while allowing intra-layer memory gating decisions derived from compiler analysis.
+At a finer granularity, memory-access phases provide additional anchors for macro gating.
+The banks with unused weights during portions of execution can be temporarily gated to reduce leakage, identified by compiler analysis of layer dataflow and access patterns.
+Consequently, PF-DNN performs inter-layer scheduling of voltage assignments while enabling intra-layer memory gating decisions derived from compiler analysis.